ptsteadman/notebook/log.md

 Isn't that what a lot of people should do lol?
 Seems like some sort of cathartic thing on behalf of OP

+### Thursday, October 4th 2018

+- 1hr isf
+- 30mins writing
+- swim

+"The idea that no one will care about the daily life of a depressed twenty-seven-year-old woman whose existence takes place as much online as off is proved wrong every day on social media and reality TV.
+The danger is not that it wil be uninteresting but that it will be too interesting."

+-- Lauren Oyler re: Liveblog

+It was just so epic when Logan Paul said "having sociopathic tendencies isn't really a big deal .. it just means you're more savage"

+True story.THIS GAME MADE ME DECIDE ON WHAT TO DO WITH MY LIFE.
+Let me explain.
+I was a cop (which is quite possibly the worse job ever).
+Things were not looking up for and eventually I was forced to resign (long story).
+I was lost I had bad health a whore for a gf  zero direction and even less hope.
+I had nothing else better to do so I started playing video games and came across a little gem called Deus ex human revolution.
+As luck would have it a friend offered me a job in private security.
+I figure what the hell its good enough for Jensen its good enough for me.
+Fast forward I play more of the game and discover Jensen is good with computers.
+Again I figure good enough for him good enough for me.
+So now I am in private security doing cyber forensics and will soon my salary will be hitting the 6 figure mark.
+ALL BC OF THIS FRIGGIN GAME.
+Essentially Adam Jensen inspired me to come out of a deep depression and find not only my passion in life but my destiny and purpose here on planet earth.
+God bless you Edios.
+Please check out my page I am currently starting up my business and drop a sub while you are there

+Our sky is Close